0xflair/examples/typescript/express/mint-one-of-one-nfts-meta-transactions/README.md

     2. Go to "Minting" admin section, scroll down to "Backend minting" card.
     3. Configure your trusted forwarder address with the value of Flair's latest trusted forwarder shown at the bottom of the same card.

-8. Start the test server:
+8. Build the project to get javascript files based on typescript code:

     ```bash
+    npm run build
+    ```

+9. Start the test server:

+    ```bash
     npm start
     ```

-9. Open the test endpoint in your browser to mint the first NFT:
+10. Open the test endpoint in your browser to mint the first NFT:

     * [http://localhost:8080/mint](http://localhost:8080/mint)